Thursday, November 21, 2024

 This laptop has every spec you need to get started in pretty much every branch of data science.

-It has 16GB RAM out of the box to run large data sets and a GPU for machine learning algorithms or any algorithm that makes use of GPU parallel processing.
+It doesn’t have 16GB RAM out of the box which is what you need to run large data sets and a GPU for machine learning algorithms or any algorithm that makes use of GPU parallel processing but you can easily upgrade it to 16GB RAM as shown here.

 Why the Acer Nitro 5?

-• RAM is upgradeable all the way to 64GB RAM.
+• Has RAM upgradeable all the way to 64GB RAM.

 RAM: 8GB RAM (Up to 64GB)